dbullock1086/DNNTutorial/docs/DNNTutorial.md

-import os # access to environment variables from eventloop.Driver import * # this collects all job info from eventloop.EventStore import * # this will evaluate expressions involving data from pyobjects.VarDef import * # define raw dataset labels to read from pyobjects.LorentzDef import * # create a four-vector directly from data
+import os # access to environment variables from eventloop.Driver import * # this collects all job info from eventloop.EventStore import * # this will evaluate expressions involving data from pyobjects.LorentzDef import * # create a four-vector directly from data
 ```